 The professional development options encompass many professional development opportunities for MDTP students beyond academic research and teaching.
 Opportunities for professional development can consist of course work, an internship, a summer workshop, outreach experiences, or a second teaching-practicum experience.

-Students may complete a joint Ph.D. degree in MDTP and another program on campus under the following conditions.
+Students may complete a double Ph.D. degree in MDTP and another program on campus under the following conditions.
 The student must apply for admission to MDTP by the program's yearly deadline and be admitted using the same criteria applied to other applicants.
 The student must complete all requirements of the MDTP program in addition to the requirements for the other program sponsoring the double degree.
 The student must pass a different preliminary examination in each program.
 The student's dissertation committee and preliminary examination must adhere to MDTP guidelines.
 The Ph.D. advisor must be a trainer in the MDTP.
 A significant portion of the student's dissertation research must be completed in the laboratory of the Ph.D. advisor.
 The student's program, including any deviations, must be approved by the steering committee.

 Research assistantships are available for most students from department and college-level funding sources or from competitive fellowship and traineeship awards, with continued support contingent upon adequate progress in classes and research.
 Applicants with outstanding records will be nominated for special fellowships or for traineeships on one of several NIH training grants awarded to UW–Madison.

 Admission to MDTP is highly competitive.
-To qualify for admission to the microbiology program, an applicant should have a bachelor's degree from an accredited institution with a GPA of at least 3.0 (on a 4.0 scale) that includes two semesters of biology (can include microbiology); one semester of genetics; four semesters of chemistry, including two semesters of organic chemistry; one semester of biochemistry; two semesters of physics; and two semesters of calculus or one semester of calculus and one semester of statistics.
+To qualify for admission to the microbiology program, an applicant should have a bachelor's degree from an accredited institution with a GPA of at least 3.0 (on a 4.0 scale) that includes two semesters of biology (can include microbiology); one semester of genetics; four semesters of chemistry, including two semesters of organic chemistry with lab component; one semester of biochemistry; two semesters of physics; and two semesters of calculus or one semester of calculus and one semester of statistics.
 Deficiencies in excess of six semester credits should be removed before enrollment.
 An on-line application must be accompanied by a thoughtful essay, strong letters of recommendation from three persons who are familiar with the applicant's academic ability and who can assess the applicant's potential for a research career, transcripts from all undergraduate and graduate institutions attended, and an academic resume or CV.
 Previous research experience is strongly recommended.
-All applicants must provide scores from the general Graduate Record Exam (GRE), the subject test in a related disciple is recommended but not required; students whose undergraduate degree was obtained in an institution in which English was not the primary language of instruction must provide evidence of English proficiency by taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
+All applicants must provide scores from the general Graduate Record Exam (GRE), the subject test in a related disciple is not required; students whose undergraduate degree was obtained in an institution in which English was not the primary language of instruction must provide evidence of English proficiency by taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.

 For more information: Graduate Program Coordinator, Microbiology Doctoral Training Program, 1326 Microbial Sciences, 1550 Linden Drive, Madison, WI 53706; 608-265-0689; fax 608-262-8418.; firstname.lastname@example.org; www.microbiology.wisc.edu.